 The ILO supported Samoa National Employment Policy (NEP) 2016-20 prioritizes all participants in the labour force to gain decent and productive employment, and also includes objectives such as employment services, formality of employment and income security.

-Yazaki is an Apia based, Japanese owned, largest private sector employer in Samoa, currently employing 671 locals (men:38% and women:62%.).
-This accounts for 12% of the national formal urban workforce and 28.5% of manufacturing sector workers.
-In the last few years, Yazaki has been downsizing, but recently officially announced the full closure of operations by 31st December 2017.
+Yazaki is an Apia based, Japanese owned, largest private sector employer in Samoa, currently employing 671 locals (men: 38 per cent and women: 62 per cent).
+This accounts for 12 per cent of the national formal urban workforce and 28.5 per cent of manufacturing sector workers.
+In the last few years, Yazaki has been downsizing, but recently officially announced the full closure of operations by 31 December 2017.
 The closure of the largest manufacturer is predicted to have economic and labour market implications, as specifically highlighted in the Samoa NEP.
 A local employment and economic disaster for Samoa.

 Samoa became a member of the ILO 2005 and in 2014 was reclassified from a least developed country (LDC), to a lowermiddle-income economy.
 In the same year, Samoa hosted the UN Conference on Small Island Developing States (SIDS), adopting the S.A.M.O.A1 pathway statement agreeing to prioritise decent employment opportunities, particularly for young people, women and persons with disabilities.
 The Strategy for the Development of Samoa (SDS) 2017-202 not only aligns to the S.A.M.O.A pathway but also aligns to SDG 8: Promote inclusive and sustainable economic growth, employment and decent work for all.

-Project ObjectiveTherefore, the overall objective of this ILO project is to strengthening existing national employment and social protection services to support the transition of 671 workers (men:38% and women:62%.) to secure alternative employment and livelihoods, preferably in the formal sector.
+ObjectiveTherefore, the overall objective of this ILO project is to strengthening existing national employment and social protection services to support the transition of 671 workers (men: 38 per cent and women: 62 per cent) to secure alternative employment and livelihoods, preferably in the formal sector.
 To deliver this, the ILO will work closely with national partners – ILO tripartite constituents, other relevant government agencies and NGO’s.

 The project will prioritize and tailor services for sole family earners, women, particularly single mothers and youths.
 The ultimate beneficiaries of this project are disenfranchised workers and their family members– children, youth, women, elderly, disabled persons.
 However, at the end of the project, the services will also be accessible to all unemployed Samoans.
 The direct beneficiaries are relevant government agencies, employer and non-government agencies that need to be strengthened and provided employment and social protection services.